glf30/API-Assignment/README.md

 Now, when the submit button is pressed.
 Take the text entered into the input box and make an API request to check the weather in that city.

-This can be done using this weather API: https://github.com/robertoduessmann/weather-api
+This can be done using this weather API: https://github.com/robertoduessmann/weather-api (use the V2 version as of June 2026)

-To check the weather in a city, make a GET request to `https://goweather.xyz/weather/{city}`, substituting `{city}` with the name of the city you want to check the weather in.
+To check the weather in a city, make a GET request to `https://goweather.xyz/v2/weather/{city}`, substituting `{city}` with the name of the city you want to check the weather in.
 To account for cities with a space (New York), use `encodeURI()` on your url.

 You'll receive a response object that looks like: